alouche/rodent/README.md

 * I prefer using a custom GOPATH per project (or sometimes have a unique GOPATH for a subset of projects) and wanted to keep the "standard go workflow way of things" while maintaining that flexiblity/option.
 * This is an experiment.

-## Setup

-> git clone http://github.com/alouhe/rodent.git /my/path/to/rodent

-Add in your .bashrc, profile etc.

-> source "/my/path/to/rodent"

-Restart your existing shell or open an new one and you are set.
-Type "rodent", press <Enter>

-Refer to the Quick Start guide.

 ## Highlight Features

-* Define a specific go version per project source
+* Define a specific go version per project source/directory
   > echo "gover=go1.2.2 >> .rodentrc

   run "go build"